zulamit/zwallet/content/advanced/cold-storage.md

 Point your camera and scan the animated QR code.
 Every time a QR code is captured, your phone will make a little "click".
+Once all the data is read, the wallet will display the details of the transaction.

+{{< img2 2022-06-22_8-42-42.png >}}

+Make sure that the information is valid.

-Once all the data is read, the wallet will sign the transaction and produce an animated QR code for it.
+Then tap to Sign the transaction and produce an animated QR code for it.

 ## Broadcast